Milwaukee County Water Parks & Swimming Pools

 - Swim suits (typically nylon or lycra) must be worn by all swimmers for hygiene and safety of all pool visitors.
-Street wear, especially underwear, isn't suitable for pool use because they can contaminate the pool with dirt and bacteria
+Street wear, especially underwear, isn't suitable for pool use because it can contaminate the pool with dirt and bacteria

 - Swim diapers must be worn by all non-toilet-trained users